 Instead, opt for a remote access gateway.
 Many of these don’t require any user-installed software, saving you time and work.
 Additionally, they often rely on containers that run only the microservice components needed by the application.
 This means that a security flaw will not have as large of repercussions on your OT environment.

 Secure remote access is a crucial component for keeping your OT environment properly managed and protected.
 Tripwire can help you build out secure remote access in your environment with its robust solutions specifically designed for ICS environments.
-Learn about how Tripwire solutions, including Tripwire Industrial Visibility, can improve your security posture.
+Learn about how Tripwire solutions can improve your security posture.